Mental Illnesses: Treatment for More Than One Issue

 Let us know how we can help.

-Linda Lewaniak LCSW, CAADC is the Program Director of Integration at Insight Behavioral Health Centers, Illinois.
+Linda Lewaniak LCSW, CAADC is the Program Director of Integration at Pathlight Behavioral Health Centers, Illinois.
 A Licensed Clinical Social Worker (LCSW) and Certified Advanced Addictions and other Drug Counselor (CAADC), Lewaniak has more than 25 years of experience in the treatment of chemical dependency and comorbid mental illnesses.